bugzilla/bugzilla/docs/en/rst/installing/mariadb.rst

 :command:`mariadb -e 'select version()'`

-For MariaDB versions prior to 10.4.6, replace the mariadb command with mysql with the same arguments.
+For MariaDB versions prior to 10.4.6, replace the :command:`mariadb` command with :command:`mysql` with the same arguments.

 Installing
 ==========